daichengxin/quantms-rescoring/README.md

 - Seamless Integration: Built to integrate into proteomics workflows.

 ## Installation

-To use quantms-ms2rescore, ensure the following dependencies are installed:
+To use quantms-rescoring, ensure the following dependencies are installed:

 - Python 3.8+
 - click